 Inclusion Rate

 The inclusion rate determines what portion of a capital gain is included in your taxable income.
-For individuals in 2025, the inclusion rate is 50% on the first $250,000 of annual net capital gains, and 66.67% (two-thirds) on gains exceeding $250,000.
-For corporations and trusts, the 66.67% rate applies from the first dollar.
+For individuals, the inclusion rate is **50% flat** on all capital gains regardless of the amount.
+The same 50% rate applies to corporations and trusts.

 At a 50% inclusion rate, a $10,000 capital gain results in $5,000 being added to your taxable income.
 If your marginal rate is 40%, you'd pay $2,000 in tax on that gain — an effective tax rate of 20% on the gain itself.
 This preferential treatment makes capital gains one of the most tax-efficient forms of investment income.